LizaDashevski/player/README.md

 Microservice that expose REST API for getting and listing players Spring Boot microservice with spring data and postgres.
 The application is deployed with docker compose.

-## What this repo does
-Load the players data from CSV file into postgres DB
+The application loads the players data from CSV file (player.csv under the resources dir) into postgres DB.

 ## Try it out